 It is a tale of three siblings who move into an estate once owned by a certain Mr. Spiderwick.
 One of the children discovers a key to a chest, which contains Spiderwick’s guide to discover fairies and all types of fairy tale creatures roaming around the large woody estate.
 The story has a lot of fantasy elements that will be best enjoyed by tweens.

 A stop-motion animated horror comedy tells the tale of how a boy brings back his dead dog alive through a science experiment.
 The movie is in black and white but packs enough scariness to entertain.
 Older children will love the creepy character models while younger children will find the dog endearing.

 It is a short scary film featuring the popular characters Shrek and Donkey.
 Shrek and his friends decide to visit a haunted castle and settle in for a night of scary storytelling before Halloween.
 Each story brings out funny scares and laughs.
 If your child loves Shrek, then they will certainly find this one entertaining.

 10. Spirited Away

 A ten-year-old girl called Chihiro travels to a new place with her parents when they discover a mysterious town.
 Except for Chihiro, everyone in that town turns into an animal.
 The movie tells the adventures of young Chihiro who finds a way out of the place.
-The film is considered one of the best scary movies for kids and was originally made in Japanese.
+The film is among the good scary movies for kids and was originally made in Japanese.